T-DevH/llm_finetune_nemo/README.md

 # LLM Fine-Tuning with NVIDIA NeMo.

 This project demonstrates how to fine-tune a NeMo model using PEFT adapters.
 It provides my own experience and a developer perspective trying to establish and share best practices.
 I am also sharing how to build a NIM for deployment once finetuning is done.
 I will expand this work to cover more advanced topics on how to leverage Nemo and NIMs for accuracy, quality and performance.
+For a more detailed overview and step-by-step guide, please check out my [blog post](https://medium.com/@thammadou/practical-guide-to-fine-tuning-llms-with-nvidia-nemo-and-lora-4af8ddc030ff).
+Comments, feedback, and contributions are welcome!

 ## Prerequisites